Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Functional Test

-The devopsteam has the capability to perform automatic functional testing.
-This is done with help of Cypress and run from Altinn Devops pipeline.
+The DevOps team can perform automatic functional testing.
+Testing is done with the help of Cypress and runs from Azure DevOps pipelines.

 ![Devops](regressiontest.png)